ingstevenrojas/Studydeveloper/README.md

 # Studydeveloper
 Study to developer basic

-detector move on camera portatil en python
+detector move on camera portatil in python